GoogleContainerTools/jib-extensions/README.md

 }
 ```

-When properly configured and loaded, Jib outputs loaded extension in the log.
+When properly configured and loaded, Jib outputs the loaded extensions in the log.
 When you configure multiple `jib.pluginExtension`s, Jib runs the extensions in the given order.
 ```
 Running extension: com.google.cloud.tools.jib.gradle.extension.layerfilter.JibLayerFilterExtension
 ```